 If you have any questions about how we process your information, please don’t hesitate to get in touch by contacting our Data Protection Officer:

-Address: Data Protection Officer, Online Menopause Centre Ltd, 6 Sherwood Road, London NW4 1AD
+Address: Data Protection Officer, Online Menopause Centre Ltd, 923 Finchley Road, London, United Kingdom, NW11 7PE

 What personal information we hold about you?